Trusted WordPress tutorials, when you need them most.

 For more detailed instructions, you can read our guide on how to improve WooCommerce product search in WordPress.

 We hope this article helped you learn how to easily customize the search results page in WordPress.
-You may also want to see our guide on how to track user journeys on WordPress lead forms and our expert picks of the best WordPress SEO plugins.
+You may also want to see our guide on how to add fuzzy search in WordPress or our expert pick of the best WordPress search plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.